 Where's the water?
 Check out the science behind this cooking method here.

-- 1 pound of gemelli, fusilli, rotini or any other medium-thickness short pasta
+1 pound gemelli, fusilli, rotini or any other medium-thickness short pasta

 Heat oil in large heavy-bottomed sauce pot over high heat until just starting to smoke.
 Add asparagus pieces and cook, stirring occasionally, until tender-crisp and lightly browned.
 Season asparagus to taste with salt and pepper, transfer to bowl, and set aside.
 Do not clean sauce pot.